Lisocabtagene maraleucel interacts in the following cases:

 Injury, poisoning and procedural complications | Common | Infusion related reaction |

-h Peripheral neuropathy includes hyperaesthesia, hypoaesthesia, hyporeflexia, neuropathy peripheral, paraesthesia, peripheral motor neuropathy, peripheral sensory neuropathy, sensory loss.
+h Peripheral neuropathy includes demyelinating polyneuropathy, hyperaesthesia, hypoaesthesia, hyporeflexia, neuropathy peripheral, paraesthesia, peripheral motor neuropathy, peripheral sensory neuropathy, sensory loss

 i Visual disturbance includes blindness, blindness unilateral, gaze palsy, mydriasis, nystagmus, vision blurred, visual field defect, visual impairment

-p Thrombosis includes deep vein thrombosis, embolism, pulmonary embolism, thrombosis, vena cava thrombosis, venous thrombosis limb.
+p Thrombosis includes deep vein thrombosis, embolism, embolism venous, pulmonary embolism, thrombosis, vena cava thrombosis, venous thrombosis, venous thrombosis limb

 q Dyspnoea includes acute respiratory failure, dyspnoea, dyspnoea exertional, respiratory failure.

-r Gastrointestinal haemorrhage includes gastric ulcer haemorrhage, gastrointestinal haemorrhage, haematochezia, melaena, rectal haemorrhage, upper gastrointestinal haemorrhage.
+r Gastrointestinal haemorrhage includes gastric haemorrhage, gastric ulcer haemorrhage, gastrointestinal haemorrhage, haematochezia, lower gastrointestinal haemorrhage, melaena, rectal haemorrhage, upper gastrointestinal haemorrhage

 t Oedema includes generalised oedema, localised oedema, oedema, oedema genital, oedema peripheral, peripheral swelling, scrotal oedema, swelling.